 by Judy Mandeville, Historian

 Pine Valley is a unique subdivision surrounded by National Forest.
 It is one mile from the nearest residential area.
+[Located about 9 miles SE of Sedona, Arizona.]
 The valley was homesteaded by Jack Speed.
 There were several western movies filmed in the area.
 Harold Friend purchased the valley in the late 60’s.
 Jacks Canyon Road was an old forest road at the time and it was redone with many of the curves taken out of it.
 You can still see some signs of the old road along the creek.
 It was put in during a very wet year when they had 13 inches of rain in two months.
 It was a gravel road and in some spots it became very deep due to trucks getting stuck and having to dump their loads to be pulled out.

 The roads in the subdivision, put in by Harold Friend, had very little gravel on them and were hazardous during the rainy season.
 These roads were scenic with trees in the middle of the roads and the roads going around them.
 When the county came in to pave the roads in 1997 those trees had to go, and some others at the road edges too.